exonum/exonum-doc/src/get-started/light-client.md

 }
 ```

-Now you can sign the transaction with the sender's secret key and send the
+Now you can sign the transaction with the sender’s secret key and send the
 resulting
 transaction into the blockchain.
 The methods applied in this case are identical
 to those shown in the `CreateTimestamp` transaction described above.